smyckaj/bayesian-biostatistics-MCMC/pres.md

 Gibbs
 ========================================================
-Sampling from univariate distribution is always quite simply.
+Sampling from univariate distribution is always quite simple.

 If we knew $\sigma$ we could sample $\mu$ from $p(\mu|\sigma,y)$